 My initial thoughts

 I was only somewhat familiar with the brand before the pandemic but was definitely intrigued with what the Oura Ring could tell me about my own sleep (or lack thereof).
 The first step is, don’t assume you know your ring size and take advantage of the free sizing kit Oura will send you before you place an order for the actual ring.
+That’s the process I went through with the sample ring that Oura sent for me to review.

 Pick a finger that isn’t your thumb or pinky and then find the ring size that fits best.
 Then wear it for a solid 24 hours because your finger can swell during the day.